Hair Changes For The Season

 It is essential to apply a moisturizer on your hair focusing on the entire hairline front to back and the ends of your hair.
 Depending on your hair's porosity, you would apply a moisturizer every one to three days.

 During Fall we like to wear cute hats and scarfs that bring an outfit together.
 Just remember unless those hats and scarfs have silk or satin lining when coming in contact with your hair, the material may steal the moisture from your hair.

 This is also why you want to make sure you are applying your daily moisturizer.

-Try the faithful bonnet in hat trick, or if you’re crafty, sew a silk or satin lining into your scarfs.
+Try the faithful bonnet in a hat trick, or if you're crafty, sew a silk or satin lining into your scarfs.
 You only need to sew the lining where the scarf would come in contact with the back of your hair (the nape).

 Around this time of year, we lose the length towards the back of our hair.
 It becomes dry and breaks off from rubbing against cotton fibers or other materials like it.

 In the salon, it’s always interesting to hear clients explain the same type of changes during the same time of year.